 Colleen climbed into bed, sighing.
 She couldn't sleep since she was excited about SERE training.
 She sang softly, thinking of that song her grandmother would sing to her on sleepless nights...

 Mister Sandman, bring me a dream...

 She hummed most of the lyrics lazily since it was a love song.
-She didn't see the golden shape of Sandy floating outside her window silently, smiling as he looked down with golden eyes.
+She didn't see the golden ribbon of dreamsand dance outside the window.
+Sandy was floating on a cloud of sand miles above, sending dreamsand to all the children of the world.
+Upon hearing the magic song from long ago, his chubby face broke out into a smile as he looked down with golden eyes.
 He liked it when Colleen sang that song.
-He blew a stream of golden dreamsand towards her.
+He blew a stream of golden dreamsand towards her house, sensing her sleepiness.
 Yawning, Colleen laid down and her eyes fluttered as she drifted off to sleep.
 Sandy observed to see what dreams she would have...sadly, there was nothing.
 Sandy frowned, disappointed.